123nishan/123nishan/README.md

 ## I'm a Developer

-- 🔭 I’m currently working as a mobile app and web developer
+- 🔭 I’m currently pursing MSc Advanced Computer Science from The University of York,UK.
 - 👯 I’m available for freelance work
 - 😄 This year Goals: Learning and learning